git-bee/janSQL/doc/2_programming.md

 ##### Connect

 Before you can access data you must connect to a database.
 In janSQL a database is a folder.
-Using the `CONNECT TO` *[todo make link]* statement you can connect to a database.
+Using the [`CONNECT TO`](5_sql_syntax.md#51-connect-to) statement you can connect to a database.
 Just click the `Execute` button to execute the statement(s) in the SQL editor.
 When everything goes right you will see `OK` in the `message` box next to the `Execute` button.

 ##### Commit

-Nothing is saved to disk until you issue the `COMMIT` *[todo make link]* statement.
+Nothing is saved to disk until you issue the [`COMMIT`](5_sql_syntax.md#52-commit) statement.
 Not only does this make janSQL very fast but it also allows you to play with it without altering any disk based data.

 ##### Select